 - Promoting in-depth knowledge, creativity, firsthand learning and stewardship

-The 46th year of this unique summer youth program has been rescheduled for the week of August 3, 2020 due to COVID-19.
-Should the crisis continue past this date, it will be rescheduled for the week of June 21, 2021.
-In nature’s classroom, 450 students ages six to 18 will learn and have fun in six natural river valley habitats.
-Students will learn with inspiring artists, geologists, scientists and survival arts instructors, while taking in the natural beauty of the outdoors, including a freshwater marsh, oak-hickory forest, million-year-old fossil beds, restored wetlands and prairies, ponds and streams.
+The 47th year of this unique summer youth program has been scheduled for the week of July 19, safely following the State of Illinois Health Outdoor Education guidelines.
+Students will learn with inspiring artists, geologists, scientists and survival arts instructors, while taking in the natural beauty of the outdoors, including a freshwater marsh, oak-hickory forest, million-year-old fossil beds, restored wetlands and prairies, ponds, and streams.

-Many former students, now leaders in their profession, hail Art and Science In the Woods for inspiring them and giving them the educational foundation to pursue their profession.
+Volunteers serve as teaching assistants, medical staff, and administrative assistants.
+Sharon Obery (program coordinator), Brett Root Ericksen (program director), and dedicated staff provide support for the program that has served over 20,000 students.
+Many former students, now leaders in their profession, hail Art and Science in the Woods for inspiring them and giving them the educational foundation to pursue their profession.
 Several former students have returned to become instructors for the program.

 How to Help